chandharlabs/yesdr-standard/docs/index.md

 - *Community‑Driven Framework*: Open, extensible, and designed for collaborative development.

-- *Interoperability Ready*: Designed to integrate with **OpenAirInterface, Free5GC, Open5GS, UERANSIM**, and potential **ORAN‑based components** for with real‑world 5G/6G experimentation.
+- *Interoperability Ready*: Designed to integrate with OpenAirInterface, Free5GC, Open5GS, UERANSIM, and potential ORAN‑based components for with real‑world 5G/6G experimentation.